dart-lang/language/working/augmentations/feature-specification.md

     augmentation to fill in a more interesting body if it wants to.
 But Dart also allows a generative constructor to have a body of `;` which is treated as equivalent to `{}`.
-Thus it is not an error for a _generative_ constructor to be incomplete after all augmentation are applied.
+Thus it is not an error for a _generative_ constructor to be incomplete after all augmentations are applied.
 It is simply treated as having an empty body.*

 An incomplete constructor can be completed by adding an initializer list and/or